isovector/certainty-by-construction/src/book/3-proofs.lagda.md

       infix 1 begin_
 ```

-The `begin_` function does nothing, it merely returns the proof given.
+The `def:begin_` function does nothing, it merely returns the proof given.
 And since
-its precedence is lower than any of our other `≡-Reasoning` pieces, it binds
+its precedence is lower than any of our other `module:≡-Reasoning` pieces, it binds
 after any of our other syntax, ensuring the proof is already complete by the
 time we get here.
 The purpose really is just for decoration.